Based on DEAN'S ADMINISTRATIVE MEMORANDUM Number 425

 Preamble.
-The faculty of the College of Technology of Purdue University adopts the following articles in order to describe its organization, define its responsibilities, and determine its operating procedures.
+The faculty of the Purdue Polytechnic Institute (Polytechnic) adopts the following articles in order to describe its organization, define its responsibilities, and determine its operating procedures.
 A unit is defined as an academic school or department.

-- To discharge the appropriate administrative and faculty responsibilities for all undergraduate curricula offered by the College of Technology;
+- To discharge the appropriate administrative and faculty responsibilities for all undergraduate curricula offered by the Polytechnic;

 - To provide new higher educational opportunities for students whose career interests and aptitudes are essentially application oriented and that serve the tradition of Purdue University as a land-grant college;